briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

     base flood elevation An exemption to the elevation or dry floodproofing standards may be granted for accessory structures (e.g., sheds, detached garages) containing 576 square feet or less in gross floor area.
-Such structures shall meet the encroachment provisions of [Section 1353.07(a)][] and the following additional standards:
+Such structures shall meet the encroachment provisions of [Section 1353.07(a)][CF Section 1353.07(a)] and the following additional standards:

         1. _(A)_ They shall not be used for human habitation;